Sagar Sengupta: Biography

 Sagar Sengupta was born in the Indian state of West Bengal, earned a postgraduate degree from the University of Calcutta and secured a PhD from the Indian Institute of Science.
 He did his post doctoral studies at the Institut de Genetique et de Biologie Moleculaire et Cellulaire (IGBMC) in Strasbourg, France and completed it at the National Cancer Institute of the National Institutes of Health.
 Subsequently, he joined the National Institute of Immunology, India in 2004 as a faculty.
 He served in National Institute of Immunology till 2022 as a Grade VII Staff Scientist.
-In November 2022, Sengupta became the Director of National Institute of Biomedical Genomics on deputation from National Institute of Immunology.
+In November 2022, Sengupta became the Director of National Institute of Biomedical Genomics, Kalyani, West Bengal on deputation from National Institute of Immunology.
+From November 2023, he hasalso been Director (Additional Charge) of National Brain Research Centre, Manesar, Haryana.
 The permanent residence of Sengupta is in Gurgaon, Haryana.